Jobijollof/DevOps-Projects2/Project12-Ansible-Refactoring/README.md

 We would enhance it by introducing a new Jenkins project/job – we will require Copy Artifact plugin.

-In our Jenkins-Ansible server we will create a new directory called ansible-config-artifact – we will store there all artifacts after each build.
+In our Jenkins-Ansible server we will create a new directory called ansible-config-artifact.
+We will store there all artifacts after each build.

 `sudo mkdir /home/ubuntu/ansible-config-artifact`